nikhilrayaprolu/bharatavidya/content/docs/guidelines.md

 #### 3. Understanding Dharma

 - **True Nature of Dharma:** Dharma is not about protecting personal beliefs but about discovering Ishvara’s play in all acts, both good and bad.
+Dharma is not a way to condition yourself, Dharma is a way to grow and uncondition yourself
 - **Instrument of Ishvara:** A person acting from compassion sees themselves as an instrument of Ishvara, not enforcing results or directions.
 - **Internal Harmony:** True harmony and positive impact come from internal alignment with Dharma, not from trying to save or impose it.